little-dude/xain-sdk/docs/examples/pytorch.md

 The first part is described in the [XAIN-fl](https://github.com/xainag/xain-fl) repository.
 Then we can assume that we have our Coordinator waiting for the Participants to join.
 The next step is to set up the Participant SDK and equip it with a model.
 We cover the requirements of the [Participant Abstract Base Class](#participant-abstract-base-class), give ideas on how to handle a PyTorch model and show how to implement a Federated Learning example.
-You can find the complete [source code](#source-code) at the end of this document.
+You can find the complete source code [here](https://github.com/xainag/xain-sdk/blob/master/examples/pytorch/example.py).

 The example code makes use of typing to be precise about the expected data types, specifically